-Excursion trains are becoming increasingly important to the financial survival of some Oregon short lines and to the economies of the regions in which they operate.
-Four small freight carriers offering excursions include Mount Hood Railroad, Port of Tillamook Bay Railroad, City of Prineville Railway and Wallowa Union Railroad.
-A fifth line, Sumpter Valley Railroad, runs exclusively for tourists.
+Excursion trains are important to the financial survival of some Oregon short lines and to the economies of the regions in which they operate.
+Three small freight carriers that rely heavily on excursion revenue include Mount Hood Railroad, the City of Prineville Railway, and Wallowa Union Railroad.
+Two other operators, Sumpter Valley Railroad and the Oregon Coast Scenic Railroad, run exclusively for tourists.